Weldmicheal/ttm4175/a1/lab-a1.md

 		}
 	}

-**Task:** What is happening here?
+**Task A1.5:** What is happening here?
 Which statement is missing?
 Make a screenshot of the debug view and include it in the report.

+**Hint:** To abort a running program, you can click the red stop button in the console view.
+The grey x-buttons remove the output of a program after it terminated.

 ![Alt text](images/stop-console.png)

 ## Fibonacci Messed it up

-The [Fibonacci numbers][wiki] form a series of numbers
+The [Fibonacci numbers][wiki] form the following series of numbers:

     0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...